 Through wrestling kids develop strength, balance, flexibility, endurance, and most importantly confidence in their abilities.
 These attitudes are the basis of all competitive sports.
 Exposure to wrestling will help your child excel in other sports such as soccer, football, track and much more.

 Will my wrestler be required or expected to lose weight?

 No!
 There is no weight cutting in youth wrestling programs.
-It's true that weight cutting does exist at the high school and collegiate levels, but there are quite a few public misconceptions.
-Furthermore, state and national governing bodies, such as USA wrestling, now prohibit any form of rapid or unsafe weight loss.
+It's true that weight management does exist at the high school and collegiate levels, but there are quite a few public misconceptions.
+Furthermore, state and national governing bodies, such as USA Wrestling, now prohibit any form of rapid or unsafe weight loss.